lbelzile/experimental-F21/content/content/12-content.markdown

 slides: "12-slides"
 ---

+## Learning objectives

+At the end of the session, students should be capable of

+-   understanding the importance of listing potential confounders
+-   determining which variables to control for (confounders vs colliders)
+-   drawing a directed acyclic graph describing the interrelation between variables
+-   interpreting and performing a linear mediation analysis
+-   explaining the basics of the nonparametric bootstrap and the percentile method for confidence intervals
+-   explaining the differences between experimental and observational studies for studying mediation

 ## Slides

 The slides for today’s lesson are available online as an HTML file.
 Use the buttons below to open the slides either as an interactive website or as a static PDF (for printing or storing for later).
 You can also click in the slides below and navigate through them with your left and right arrow keys.